Dergaon

-Dergaon (IPA: ˈdɜːˌgɑ̃ʊ) is a town and a municipality in the Golaghat district of Assam, India.It is 282 km from the state capital Guwahati.
+Dergaon (IPA: ˈdɜːˌgɑ̃ʊ) is a town and a municipality in the Golaghat district of Assam, India.
+It is 282 km from Guwahati.

-Hemchandra Barua, the compiler of Hemkosh (the earliest Assamese-English dictionary) was from Dergaon.
+Bhaxar Oja Hemchandra Barua, the compiler of Hemkosh (the earliest Assamese-English dictionary) was from Dergaon.

 History

-Dergoan also known as Devargoan which implies the village of god Shiva.
+Dergaon also known as Devargaon which implies the village of god Shiva.
 This area was captured from the Kacharis during the reign of Suhungmung.
 It has the famous Negheriting Shiva Doul constructed by Swargadeo Rajeswar Singha In 1765.

 Ahoms kings had established here a royal station (Rajabahor), a Pilkhana (centre of elephant training) and a dockyard called Negeri Noasali.

 Geography

 Dergaon is located at 26.7°N 93.97°E. It has an average elevation of 82 metres (269 feet).